 Our workshop is located in Royalston, Massachusetts, approximately 2 hours North-West of Boston.

 Poplar and Basswood have similar structural stability, strength, fine grain, and warp resistance.
 Basswood is softer than Poplar, more akin to Pine in hardness.
 On average, Basswood is 8% - 10% lighter in weight than Poplar.
 In the past, rough Poplar lumber was the more economical option but due to recent lumber price fluctuations both woods are now the same cost.
 The color of Poplar is cooler overall, with a green-ish tone.
 Basswood has a warm, more reddish tone.

 Our custom stretchers are shipped in boxes as unassembled bars via UPS.
 For larger stretchers that may be longer than the maximum package size allowed by UPS, we can personally deliver to the New England and New York regions.
-If you order assembled, stretched and/or primed canvases, most likely they will be personally delivered by us or an art handling company.
+Assembled, stretched and/or primed canvases will be delivered by us or they can be picked up from our workshop.

 Yes!
 We make every order from rough lumber so each bar is custom cut to any length you need.